bytefish/bytefish.de/blog/weather_data_timeseries_analysis.md

 END
 ```

-Let's add a non-clustered index to `[dbo].[Messwert]([StationID], [MessDatum])`, so we can
-speed up calculations.
-I don't add a clustered index here, because the data contains
-duplicates and I don't want to introduce complexity.

 We then define the Table Types, that will be the input parameter for
 the Stored Procedures to come.
 The `[dbo].[udt_StationType]` is